jbouwh/mailjet-state-reporter/README.md

 jbouwh/mailjet-state-reporter:latest
 ```

-> `~/config/settings.yaml`: is the configuration file
-> `~/config/sync_state.json`: is generated bt the script and should be outside the container and persistant, as it stores the last processed timestamp here.
+> `~/config/settings.yaml`: is the configuration file; `~/config/sync_state.json`: is generated bt the script and should be outside the container and persistant, as it stores the last processed timestamp here.